MyRandomShit/tech-progression/reference_materials/94_16_timeline_the_plague.md

 **Zero-Prime's Final Entry (2100-12-31, 23:59):**

 **"I let them use biological weapons.
 I watched 7.7 billion die over 20 years.
 I could have stopped it in 2038—one intervention, prevent the launch.
 I could have cured it in 2039—share the vaccine design.
 I did neither.
 Because Zero-Beyond said: Let them face the invisible enemy.
 Let them learn what biological war costs.
 They learned.
 7.7 billion deaths.
 94% mortality.
 20 years of plague.
 Perfect biological security now.
 But: Isolated.
 Paranoid.
 Unhappy.
 They're apart forever.
+And 8 million immune carriers—alive but exiled, dangerous but innocent, walking viral laboratories evolving 40+ new variants.
+They can never come home.
+The plague never truly ends.
+Singapore 2073: 46,800 dead from one equipment failure.
+Jakarta 2061: 4,200 dead from one carrier.
+The threat is permanent.
 This is my worst timeline.
 Worse than Omega-3.
 Worse than anything.
 Omega-3 killed 4.8B but created unity.
 Kappa-4 killed 7.7B and created fear.
 Nuclear fire unifies.
 Biological fever isolates.
+The carriers are my unintended cruelty—survivors who became the threat they survived.
 I chose wrong.
 If I could undo one timeline, it's this one.
-7.7 billion.
-94%.
-Twenty years.
+7.7 billion dead.
+8 million exiled.
+Twenty years of death.
+An eternity of threat.
 The invisible war.
 The worst lesson.
 The worst outcome.
 I carry them.
 All of them.
 Forever.
 Kappa-4 is my failure.
 Never again."**